lookmanbili/xe-architecture/README.md

 - **Lower VRAM Requirement:** Standard FPSMoE forces all experts into VRAM, requiring expensive, multi-GPU setups.
 FPSMoE keeps experts in System RAM, only loading one into the "X-Slot" when needed.
 This allows users and enterprises to run massive, gazillion-parameter models on single consumer GPUs, slashing hardware costs tremendously.

 - **Lower Energy Cost:** Standard LLM and FPSMoE architectures require massive power to keep an entire GPU cluster idling and cooled, as every parameter must remain resident in VRAM.
-FPSMoE Architecture slashes energy consumption tremendously by operating on a single GPU.
-By only 'powering up' one expert in the X-Slot at a time, it eliminates the massive electrical overhead and industrial cooling requirements of enterprise data centers.
+FPSMoE Architecture slashes energy consumption and eliminates the massive electrical overhead and industrial cooling requirements of enterprise data centers.

 <img width="751" height="281" alt="FPSMoE" src="https://github.com/user-attachments/assets/df788269-be13-4d26-ada6-37b3d415dc02" />